klierik/magento2-vagrant/README.md

 After installation you will get clean Magento 2 with latest sample data.

 # Requirements
-+ [VirtualBox](https://www.virtualbox.org/wiki/Downloads) — VirtualBox is a powerful x86 and AMD64/Intel64 virtualization product for enterprise as well as home use.
++ [VMware Fusion](https://my.vmware.com/web/vmware/info?slug=desktop_end_user_computing/vmware_fusion/8_0) — VirtualBox is a powerful x86 and AMD64/Intel64 virtualization product for enterprise as well as home use.
 + [Vagrant](http://www.vagrantup.com/downloads.html) — Vagrant is a tool for building complete development environments.
 + [Vagrant Host Manager](https://github.com/smdahlen/vagrant-hostmanager) and [vagrant-vbguest](https://github.com/dotless-de/vagrant-vbguest)
 + [Git](https://git-scm.com/downloads) — Git is a free and open source distributed version control system designed to handle everything from small to very large projects with speed and efficiency.